SkeLLLa/fastify-feature-flags/README.md

 #### Config provider

 Reads feature flags from specified config section.
 Depends on [`config`](https://www.npmjs.com/package/config) module.
+You should install it manually.
 It's constuctor consumes options object that contains `prefix` for config section where features are defined.

 Example: